Michoacán: Transport

 The state contains more than 12804 km of federal, state and local roads.
 Major highways in the state include Federal Highway 15 and the Morelia-Pátzcuaro highway.
 Intercity and interstate buses provide connections to places within the state and the rest of Mexico.
 About 91% of these bus lines are second class while just under nine percent are first class.
 Most rail lines are limited to the north and center of the state, providing freight service to Mexico City and Guadalajara.
 The state's main port is the city of Lázaro Cárdenas which contains 2926 m of dock space.
 The dock is used mostly for the shipping of minerals and grains.
 There are two major international airports, Morelia International Airport and Uruapan International Airport.
 Smaller facilities exist in Zamora and Lázaro Cárdenas.
 The state has abundant hydroelectrical production due to dams on the Balsas River, the Lerma River and the Tepalcatepec River.

 There are two cable car projects under construction as of 2025, one in Morelia and one in Uruapan.
-The system in Uruapan is set to be complete in September 2025.
+The system in Uruapan it was opened in April 2026.